Bronya-Rand/reimagined-couscous/WORLDINFO.md

 > Do note that some of these world books are incomplete and just serve as a partial World Book for some characters.
 Later characters will get added which means these files should also be updated as well.

 - [Genshin Impact](world-info/GI-Core.json)
-   > This world info has the basics of Genshin Impact from elements to locations of Liyue, Fontaine, archons, kingdom areas and some parts of Inazuma (Narukami Island).
-Does not cover all Mondstadt or Sumeru yet nor other general Genshin lore topics.
-Has a built-in mode for Furina if you want the Pre-Masquerade of the Guilty of her in your Genshin World or when you interact with her.
+   > This world info has the basics of Genshin Impact such as:
+   - Elements (Electro, Cryo, Pyro, etc.)
+   - Nations (Liyue, Fontaine, Inazuma, etc.)
+   - Archons (and their actual identities)
+   - Areas in each nation (Narukami Island, Sea of Clouds, Windvail Highland, etc.)
+   - Pre/Post Story plotlines (Pre/Post Masquerade of the Guilty)

+   > This world info however, does not cover:
+   - All of Mondstadt, Inazuma, Fontaine or Sumeru
+   - Several parts of General Genshin lore topics

 - [Honkai Impact 3rd](world-info/HI3-Core.json)
    > This world info has just the basics of Honkai Impact 3rd itself for use with Bronya Zaychik and Veliona.
 Worked in collaboration with *TheWandering514*.

 - [Honkai: Star Rail](world-info/HSR.json)
+   **Updated for Version: 1.5**
-   > This world info should have most of all the information surrounding the Honkai: Star Rail World up to Version 1.5 of the game like Belobog, the Xianzhou Luofu, Herta Space Station, races (Foxian, Vidyadhara, Short-Life, Heliobus), terms (Supreme Guardian, Master Diviner) and Pre/Post plotlines (Pre/Post-Belobog & Pre/Post-Luofu), Aeons, Paths (including some non-playable ones), Currency (Shield, Strale, Hertareum, Ancient Coin), and more.
-Does not cover all H:SR enemies (except Phantylia the Undying and Dan Shu) and most of the Simulated Universe.
+   > This world info should have most of all the information surrounding the Honkai: Star Rail world such as:
+   - Worlds (Belobog, the Xianzhou Luofu, Herta Space Station)
+   - Races (Foxian, Vidyadhara, Short-Life, Heliobus)
+   - Some Key Terms (Supreme Guardian, Master Diviner)
+   - Pre/Post Story plotlines (Pre/Post-Belobog & Pre/Post-Luofu)
+   - Aeons (IX, Lan, Yaoshi, etc.)
+   - Paths (Preservation, Destruction, etc.) [including some non-playable ones]
+   - Currency (Shield, Strale, Hertareum, Ancient Coin)
+   - Simulated Universe (concept and the actual Simulated Universe [non-Swarm Disaster], Domains, Blessings/Curios, Paths, Bosses, etc.)

+   > This world info however does not cover:
+   - Betas and Future updates of H:SR (will be updated after I complete each respective update)
+   - All H:SR enemies (except Phantylia the Undying and Dan Shu)
+   - Most of Simulated Universe: Swarm Disaster (except True Sting Boss and exclusive Swarm Disaster domains).

 ### Character Lorebooks